kromerm/adfdataflowdocs/ADFDataFlowGettingStarted.md

 # Getting Started

 Start by building a new Data Factory with Data Flows from the Azure Portal.
-Select V2 (data flow preview):
+Select V2 (data flow preview).
+Be sure to include the sample Data Flows by checking the "sample" checkbox:

 <img src="images/portal.png" width="400">